eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/delta-production.md

 - Consideration of e.g. stock levels, storage capacity, transport capacity, product or part versioning, perishability, storing or handling requirements is subject to suppliers individual planning and product requirements

 Simulated Delta-Production must not change the material demand.
 It's strictly a simulation feature.
 Suppliers can use comments to provide customers with additional information about the Simulated Delta-Production.
-For more details on this communication feature, see Chapter 5.9 in the [CX-0128 DCM Standard document](https://catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange)
+For more details on this communication feature, see Chapter 5.9 of [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary].

 ## Example

-#### Sequence Diagram
+### Sequence Diagram

 ```mermaid
 sequenceDiagram
 Participant c as Customer